allenai/allennlp/tutorials/how_to/elmo.md

 We will use existing SRL model [configuration file](../../training_config/semantic_role_labeler.json) as an example to illustrate the changes.
 Without ELMo, it uses 100 dimensional pre-trained GloVe vectors.

 To add ELMo, there are three relevant changes.
-First, modify the `text_field_embedder` section as follows:
+First, modify the `text_field_embedder` section by adding an `elmo` section as follows:

 ```json
    "text_field_embedder": {